updated on January 17 2025

 Interpreting Sonar Markings

-On most sonar units striped bass, tuna and other large fish and animals will appear red or orange in color.
+On most sonar units striped bass, bluefin tuna and other large fish and animals will appear red or orange in color.
 Baitfish and weed appear more blue/green in coloration.

 Basically the bigger and denser an object is, the more red it will appear in color.

 In the below sonar snapshot I've pointed out bass and what I think are some sort of bait on which the bass are feeding.
+Red arrows point to some of the bass, and yellow arrows point to the bait fish.

 Understanding Cavitation